coyotespike/coyotespike.github.io/_posts/2017-01-16-Foam Rolling for Gold.md

 I'm now applying this technique elsewhere.
 I find the pain, and then mine that vein of pain up and down, spreading the pain, preventing that muscle from stubbornly pushing its problems elsewhere.
+Again, the muscle will soon feel and perform better.

 **3. Only a Quarter of an Area at a Time**